steventango/emojiregex/README.md

 # EmojiRegex

 EmojiRejex generates a regular expression based on the data from [Unicode Technical Report #51](http://unicode.org/Public/emoji/latest/emoji-data.txt).
-Because of this, the regular expression is always up to date, and will self update whenever new emoji are added to the Unicode standard.
+Because of this, it is easy to update the regular expression, whenever new emoji are added to the Unicode standard.

 #Installation: